front-end-foundations/8-components/readme.md

 }
 ```

 Note the use of flex-grow to allow the li's to expand.
-Note that the hover effect is not clickable.
+Note that the entire hover effect area is not clickable.

+We will transfer the padding to the links and set them to display block so they fill the entire width and height of their container.

 ```css
 nav li {